hvk5388/docsify-intro/docs/Welcome.md

-Introduction
+# Introduction
-Hey coders!
-Welcome back to Kern Designs, Hannah here, and as you already know because you found your way to the site, we are exploring 11ty today.

-What is it?
+## What is it?
-To begin 11ty is a static site generator to make building a website easier.
-This means that it combines templates and data to create an HTML site.
+To begin [docsify](https://docsify.js.org/#/) is a static site generator to make building a website easier.
+This means that it loads your markdown files and displays them on a site.
 It doesnt include the front-end library of posting.
-Instead an 11ty user has to utilize a markdown and HTML, which it will then display.
-It claims to be beginner friendly, but like any other tool there is a learning curve.
-At least for me, it required a lot of googling and troubleshooting.
+Instead a user has to utilize a markdown and HTML, which it will then display.
+Docsify is very simple and beginner friendly, with almost no background knowlwedge needed.
+It claims to be magical and honestly, I believe them.

-Getting stated in 11ty
+## Getting stated in Docsify
-To get started, there are a lot of very helpful articles and how to videos to create a site with 11ty.
-You can find a culmination of them on the 11ty site which is how I found one by Filament Group blog.
-It gives step by step instructions on how to install, run, and create a site.
+To get started, there are a lot of very helpful articles and how to videos to create a site with docsify, but the first place to look is with docsify themselves.
+They have created their own [site](https://docsify.js.org/#/quickstart) actually using docsify, which definetly makes me feel good.
+Any company that actively uses their own product definetly believes in it.
+The steps are very easy and link to more in-depth help for true beginners that may require a little more background.

-Hosting a site
+## Hosting a site
-Because 11ty doesn't host, you need to utilize another source like reclaim hosting, github pages, or netlify.
+Because docsify doesn't host, you need to utilize another source like reclaim hosting, github pages, or netlify.
 I personally chose Github pages, but they are all great options.
+Docsify offers [directions](https://docsify.js.org/#/deploy) on deploying to a large variety of hosts.
+Again, its very straight forward and helpful.